flipdot/hackerDS/docs/HowToCreateAnApp.md

       |- icon.png

 **`/icon.png`**
-The icon for the app at size 150px x 150px in PNG format
+The icon for the app at size 150x150px in PNG format

 **`/client`**
 The content of this folder is published at `/apps/{YourAppName}`, for example the content of a folder `shared` is available at `/apps/{YourAppName}/shared`.